-- A. Instructor leaving the classroom is responsible for closing windows of the classroom, as well as the safe condition of the classroom. - B. Do not leave money in your purses in any room.
-The College of Nursing is not responsible for loss or theft of personal property left in any room. - C. LCN may ask law enforcement or other agencies to conduct interviews as deemed appropriate. - D. Do not go out or enter fire exit doors. - E. Wipe up any spills immediately so no one will slip or fall. - F. LCN periodically sprays pesticides.
+- A. The instructor leaving the classroom is responsible for closing windows of the classroom, as well as the safe condition of the classroom. - B. Do not leave money in your purses in any room.
+The College is not responsible for loss or theft of personal property left in any room. - C. The College may ask law enforcement or other agencies to conduct interviews as deemed appropriate. - D. Do not go out or enter fire exit doors. - E. Wipe up any spills immediately to prevent falls. - F. The College periodically sprays pesticides.
 If you are allergic, please contact 217-709-0920.